huaminghuangtw/Evergreen-Notes/Permanent-Notes/what-success-means-to-me.md

 [^1]: is the exclusive group/circle to which people are drown to and want to belong throughout their lives.
 [^2]: [If you define success on the basis of comparison to others, you will never feel successful. _The only way to feel successful is to create your own definition of success, rather than consenting to one that was handed to you._](https://www.sahilbloom.com/newsletter/13-harsh-truths-about-success-nobody-told-you)
+[^3]: The most important thing in life is _not having_ what you want, but _knowing_ what you want—figuring it out is everything!
-[^3]: _“Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do.” — Brené Brown_
+[^4]: _“Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do.” — Brené Brown_